-Established in 2022 we devised a year long programme of artist-led activity as part of British Art Show 9.
-Manchester responded with a parallel show, we asked artists to devise work under satirical themes of food, hospitality, consumption and dining... we invited the city to; EAT MANCHESTER ARTISTS!
+Established in 2022, A Modest Show was devised a year long programme of artist-led activity as part of British Art Show9.
+Manchester responded with a parallel show, artists we asked to devise new work under satirical themes of food, hospitality, consumption and dining... we invited the city to; EAT MANCHESTER ARTISTS!

-We now enter into our 2023/24 programme with a new ambition to strengthen and develop the relationships between the visual arts ecology in the North-West & Midlands of England & Wales and local and international collectors.
+Our ongoing programme has the ambition to strengthen and develop the relationships between the visual arts ecology in the North-West & Midlands of England & Wales and local and international collectors.
 Working independently we will continue to build on the work of other organisations, past and present, to develop an art market and share our networks with artists and arts organisations in this area.

 This new programme includes a map, which along with our website are the beginnings of a new legacy for Manchester.
 A go-to resource for people to find Manchester’s artist-led venues, events and spaces all year round.

 A Modest Show is an independent curatorial platform to develop and support the relationships between Artists, Curators, Arts Organisatons, Museums & Galleries, Academics & Writers and Collectors.